8.8 magnitude quake strikes off Russia's Far East. Tsunami waves reach Japan, Hawaii and California

 Russian regions report limited damage

-The regional branch of Russia’s Emergency Ministry on Kamchatka warned that scientists expect aftershocks at magnitudes of up to 7.5.
-It said that more tsunamis are possible in the Avacha Bay, where the regional capital of Petropavlovsk-Kamchatsky is located.

-In Petropavlovsk-Kamchatsky, the quake damaged a local kindergarten, which was not in operation at the time because it was being renovated.

-Oleg Melnikov, head of the regional health department, said a few people hurt themselves while rushing to leave buildings and a hospital patient was injured while jumping out of a window.
+Oleg Melnikov, head of the regional health department, said several people hurt themselves while rushing to leave buildings and a hospital patient was injured while jumping out of a window.
 Melnikov said that all injured people were stable.

 A video released by Russian media outlet showed a team of doctors at a cancer clinic on Kamchatka holding a patient and clutching medical equipment as the quake rocked an operating room, before continuing with surgery after the shaking stopped.

-Authorities introduced a state of emergency on the sparsely populated Kurils — which are between Kamchatka and Japan — after the tsunami.
+Authorities introduced a state of emergency on the sparsely populated Kurils — which are near Kamchatka — after the tsunami.
 They earlier reported that several waves flooded the fishing port of Severo-Kurilsk, the main city on the islands, and cut power supplies to the area.
 The port’s mayor said no major damage was recorded.

-The quake struck at 8:25 a.m.
-Japan time with a magnitude of 8.8 and a depth of about 21 kilometers (13 miles), according to the U.S. Geological Survey.

-It was centered about 120 kilometers (75 miles) from the Russian city of Petropavlovsk-Kamchatsky.
-Multiple aftershocks as strong as 6.9 magnitude followed.

-Japanese nuclear power plants reported no abnormalities.
-The operator of the Fukushima Daiichi plant damaged by the 2011 tsunami said about 4,000 workers are taking shelter on higher ground at the plant complex while monitoring remotely to ensure safety.

-The tsunami alert disrupted transportation in Japan, with ferries, trains and airports in the affected area suspending or delaying some operations.
+Authorities on Kamchatka peninsula and in the Kurils canceled their tsunami warnings but said some risk of waves remains.

-A tsunami of 60 centimeters (2 feet) was recorded at Hamanaka town in Hokkaido and Kuji port in Iwate, according to the Japan Meteorological Agency.
-Several areas reported smaller waves including 20 centimeters (8 inches) in Tokyo Bay five hours after the quake.
+A tsunami of 60 centimeters (2 feet) was recorded in Hamanaka town in Hokkaido and Kuji port in Iwate, according to the Japan Meteorological Agency.
+Several areas reported smaller waves, including 20 centimeters (8 inches) in Tokyo Bay five hours after the quake.

-Japan's Meteorological Agency partially downgraded its tsunami alert to an advisory in the Pacific coast south of Fukushima, with the alert still in place farther north.

-In Japan’s northern coastal town of Matsushima, dozens of residents took refuge at an evacuation center, where water bottles were distributed.
-One person told NHK she came to the facility without hesitation based on the lesson from the 2011 tsunami.

 Earlier in July, five powerful quakes — the largest with a magnitude of 7.4 — struck in the sea near Kamchatka.
-The largest quake was at a depth of 20 kilometers and was 144 kilometers (89 miles) east of the city of Petropavlovsk-Kamchatsky.
+The largest was at a depth of 20 kilometers (12 miles) and was 144 kilometers (89 miles) east of the city of Petropavlovsk-Kamchatsky.

-This story has been corrected to show the wave height forecast in Oregon was between 1 and 2 feet, not 1 and 3 feet.

 Credit: AP